Dean Petrich was born September 15, 1950 in Seattle.

 toilets, low-flush toilets and incinerating toilets, as well as graywater

 disposal.
-Multi-Pure grew into the entire spectrum of water
+Starting with Multi-Pure water filters, Dean's water filter repertoire grew into the entire spectrum of water

 treatment and filtration technologies, and in particular, into ozone